connie-n/blog-netlify-hugo/README.md

 # blog

 My blog.

-This is built with blogdownand Hugo with Apero theme using Netlify.
+This is built with blogdown and Hugo with Apero theme using Netlify.